mmenestret/mmenestret.github.io/_posts/2019-02-16-functors-cat-theory.md

 To sum up, we saw:

 - That a _functor_ is a kind of container that can be mapped over by a function and the laws it has to respect
-- We saw some examples and identified the common pattern
+- Some examples and identified a common pattern
 - How we abstract over and encode that pattern in _Scala_ as a _type class_ of _type constructors_
-- We had a tiny overview about category theory, what _functors_ are in category theory, and how both relates to pure FP in _Scala_
+- We had a modest overview about category theory, what _functors_ are in category theory, and how both relates to pure FP in _Scala_

 I'll try to keep that blog post updated.
 If there are any additions, imprecision or mistakes that I should correct or if you need more explanations, feel free to contact me on Twitter or by mail !